 When someone says Six Sigma, we immediately think about the DMAIC process for problem-solving.
 We think about processes with problems that cause them to deliver products or services with too much variation.
 We think about Green Belt training.
 This is briefly what is taught in a free Six Sigma Green Belt certification training.
-However, there is another angle to Six Sigma.
+However, there is another angle to Six Sigma: DFSS.
 Sometimes a process needs to be designed from scratch.

 Attend our 100% Online & Self-Paced Free Six Sigma Training.